Logo Logo Logo Logo Logo

 Spellings are taught via a weekly list of words which are introduced to pupils in class, then set as activities on the Spelling Shed website.

 In year 4, we will continue to use the White Rose scheme of learning which aims to provide pupils with key mathematical skills and knowledge using a mastery approach.
-The autumn term is a focus on fundamental skills for year 4 as well as recapping on the key learning that may have been missed in Year 3.
 Using the CPA (concrete, pictorial, abstract) approach ALL children are encouraged to use equipment and visual representations in maths lessons and to learn conceptual and procedural variation to tackle problem solving and reasoning questions.

 Science